George Howson (headmaster): Schoolmaster

+At Uppingham, a classical school where the cult of athletics was powerful, Howson had been a misfit, a scientist and a non-athlete.
+At Gresham's, he became "a bitter foe of athleticism", and under his headship there were no silver cups or athletic trophies.
+There were even no matches played against other schools.

 During Howson's time as headmaster, a new set of school buildings was built on an edge-of-town site on the Cromer Road, transforming the school and quadrupling its population.
-The first such new buildings, designed by the architect Sir John Simpson, were opened by Field Marshal Sir Evelyn Wood on 30 September 1903.
+The first such new buildings, designed by the architect Chatfeild Clarke, were opened by Field Marshal Sir Evelyn Wood on 30 September 1903.
 These consisted of School House (renamed Howson's in 1919, after Howson's death) and the main classrooms building, including a hall called Big School.
 More boarding houses were bought or built between 1905 and 1911.
 A new School Chapel was completed in 1916, during the Great War, during which one hundred Old Greshamians were killed.

 The poet W. H. Auden wrote favourably of the new school's private studies for boys, its warm classrooms, magnificent library and excellent laboratories.

 A portrait of Howson by his friend Sholto Johnstone Douglas hangs at Gresham's in Big School.

 In Who's Who, Howson stated his recreations as riding, fives, and trout-fishing.

 He died suddenly on 7 January 1919.
-His Executors were Charles James Howson and James Ronald Eccles.
-The Times said of him "Under him the school made rapid progress, especially in science teaching", and "He has been called away, as he would have wished, while in the faithful discharge of his duty.
-His death has left a gap which it will be well-nigh impossible to fill."
+His Executors were Charles James Howson and James Ronald Eccles, his successor at Gresham's.
+The Times said of Howson "Under him the school made rapid progress, especially in science teaching", and "He has been called away, as he would have wished, while in the faithful discharge of his duty."